FrontendMasters/react-enlightenment/react-basic-setup.md

 # React Setup

-This section will discuss setting up an HTML page that when parsed by a web browser will correctly run React code and JSX expressions.
+This section will discuss setting up an HTML page so that when it is parsed by a web browser, at runtime, the browser can transforming JSX expressions and correctly run React code.

-The chapter is broken down into the following sections.